-The Project Area does not fall within defined critical habitat for the yellow-billed cuckoo (USFWS 2015a).
+The Project Area does not fall within defined critical habitat for the yellow-billed cuckoo (USFWS 2015).
 Yellow-billed cuckoos require relatively dense, large patches of specific species of riparian tree habitat for breeding.
 A recent report conducted in nearby Ogden Canyon within similar habitat areas did not identify critical habitat or occurrences of yellow-billed cuckoo (Horrocks Engineering 2012).
-In addition, the habitat in and adjacent to the Project Area, and the habitat 0.5-mile upstream and downstream from the Project Area was assessed using reconnaissance-level data (i.e., photographs from a February 2015 site visit and aerial imagery).
+In addition, the habitat in and adjacent to the Project Area was assessed using reconnaissance-level data (i.e., photographs from a February 2015 site visit and aerial imagery).
 The following criteria were used to determine the potential suitability of the habitat for nesting yellow-billed cuckoo:

-- Tree species that occur in the riparian zone; - The density of trees that occur in the riparian zone (this was checked with aerial photographs and then groundtruthed in the field);
+- Tree species that occur in the riparian zone; - The density of trees that occur in the riparian zone (this was checked with aerial photographs and then groundtruthed in the field); - The average estimated canopy height of the riparian tree patches;

-- The average estimated canopy height of the riparian tree patches; - The understory height and cover; - The patch size of riparian tree habitat (this was checked with aerial photographs and then groundtruthed in the field); - The amount of canopy cover within the riparian zone.
+- The understory height and cover; - The patch size of riparian tree habitat (this was checked with aerial photographs and then groundtruthed in the field); - The amount of canopy cover within the riparian zone.

-Based on these criteria, the riparian habitat in and adjacent to the Project Area assessed does not appear to meet the minimum requirements for nesting cuckoos, -nor does it meet the definition of suitable breeding and nesting cuckoo habitat in the USFWS Guidelines (USFWS 2015b).
+Based on these criteria, the riparian habitat in and adjacent to the Project Area does not appear to meet the minimum requirements for nesting cuckoos.